Cruise ship tourism offers opportunities for Tasmanian tourism businesses, especially those offering tours or attractions.

 Shore excursion companies, also known as Shore Ex or ground operators, design day tours for passengers by packaging a range of products.
 They then sell these tours to cruise lines for sale on board the ship prior to arrival.
 Shore excursion companies negotiate rates from suppliers when they design the package, which can be up to two years or more before the scheduled visit.
 Most of the large cruise shipping lines use shore excursion companies with several shore excursion companies offering services to cruise lines coming to Tasmania.

-If you want your product included in a cruise day tour package you need to develop a relationship, over time, with the shore excursion companies.
+If you want your product included in a cruise day tour package you need to develop a relationship with the shore excursion companies.

 Free shuttle bus services are available, transporting passengers from dockside to city and providing access to the visitor information centre for bookings.